zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 ## GOOD-UNDEL-1
 A "happy path".
 Everything is fine.
-Child has boot in-bailiwick and out-of-bailiwick name servers.
+Child has both in-bailiwick and out-of-bailiwick name servers.
 Child is delegated but is tested undelegated.